NPTP/RaylTime/README.md

 ---

-RAYLTIME is a simple interactive ray tracer built on top of the Eigen liner algebra library (no RTX).
+RAYLTIME is a simple interactive ray tracer running on the CPU and built on top of the Eigen linear algebra library.
 It allows you to move around raytraced scenes in real-time.
 It runs in a much lower resolution than other simple (usually offline) raytracers for useable performance, along with other optimizations.
 It features a text-based "level editing" system allowing you to quickly make new scenes to move around in.

 RAYLTIME uses the following to improve performance: